ADZYYYY/splunk-threat-hunting-lab/hunts/H004-Indexed-Content-Disclosure/README.md

 ![Comms](Screenshots/GPTPromt.png)

 -  When navigating to the URL, we can observe a lock screen.
-GPT straight up provided the answer to the question..., However, was not very useful in terms of explaining how it potentially bypassed a lock screen :D, but it at least provided the source, being a inksec.io url.
+GPT provided the answer directly..., However, was not very useful in terms of explaining how it potentially bypassed a lock screen :D, but it at least provided the source, being a inksec.io url.

 ![Comms](Screenshots/Lockedscreen.png)